solution88/hellword/README.md

 # hellword
-sth i used to learn git
+sth i used to learn git\
+I will see what may happen after i print thes characters.